Glare from Solar Modules: Causes, Risks, and Solutions

 Low-glare solar modules are used wherever reflections trigger special requirements – whether for safety reasons, approval feasibility, or to avoid neighborhood conflicts.

-• Residential areas: Even in residential areas, glare freedom is often not merely a matter of comfort but a building code requirement: According to emission control guidelines, a system must not glare residents to such an extent that significant disadvantages or nuisances arise.
+• Residential areas: Even in residential areas, glare freedom is often not just a matter of comfort but a building code requirement: According to emission control guidelines, a system must not glare residents so strongly that significant disadvantages or nuisances arise.
 Such requirements can become conditions in approval procedures—especially for ground-mounted systems near residential areas.

 The legal situation

-Worldwide, there is no uniform definition or binding standard for assessing glare caused by photovoltaic systems.
-The evaluation varies by country—sometimes through aviation regulations, sometimes through emission control law or civil law provisions.
-Uniform international limit values do not yet exist.
+Worldwide, there is no uniform definition or binding standard for assessing glare from photovoltaic systems.
+The evaluation varies by country—sometimes through aviation regulations, sometimes through emission control law or civil law rules.
+Uniform international limits do not yet exist.

-For a detailed analysis of the current limit values and legal updates for 2026, please read our article on PV glare & law.
+For a detailed analysis of the current limits and legal updates for 2026, read our article on PV glare & law.

 USA

-In the United States, regulation follows a two-pronged approach.
-While civil law aspects often prevail in general areas, strict glint-and-glare analyses are mandatory in airport environments.
-Here, the Federal Aviation Administration (FAA) ensures that reflections do not impair pilots' visibility during approach or the work in the air traffic control tower (ATCT).
+In the United States, regulation follows a two-part approach.
+While civil law aspects often prevail in general areas, strict glint-and-glare analyses are mandatory around airports.
+Here, the Federal Aviation Administration (FAA) ensures that reflections do not impair pilots' visibility during approach or the work in the control tower (ATCT).

 Europe